 You first consider what you think the impact might be.
 At Which? there’s always someone you can go to for advice or to talk through your ideas with.
 Whether it’s your personal mentor or your line manager, you’ll be given the guidance you need to tackle even the most challenging projects.

 There’s so much more to Which? than testing sat navs and smartphones.
 We’ve been making a positive difference for over 50 years, changing laws and lives for the better.
 We’re also a commercial, forward-thinking business.
 We have five must win ambitions: to be the trusted voice of, and achieve positive change for, the consumer, to grow our income, to strengthen subscription rates and develop the organisation in a considerable way.
 We have over 790,000 customers who trust our advice, 1.4 million subscriptions and a £85 million turnover last year.

 If you want to find out more about some of the projects we’ve been working on, visit our main site at www.which.co.uk

 We’ll help you find your way.Graduates at Which? are encouraged to take on a variety of challenges in our different teams.
 The two-year scheme’s made up of four rotations, where you’ll spend six months at a time working on exciting, varied projects in different areas of the business.

-You’ll get the chance to work alongside senior managers on high-profile projects — whether that’s Campaigns, Policy, PR, Editorial, Research, Legal, IT, Operations, Marketing or Digital.
+You’ll get the chance to work alongside senior managers on high-profile projects — whether that’s Campaigns, Policy, PR, Editorial, Research, Legal, IT, Operations, Marketing, Digital or in a new business area.
 It’s the best way to get a real introduction to the world of Which?